 cd backup

-You will need to stop the running Docker containers before updating anything.
-If running multiple CSE servers, take one out of the load balancer before stopping.
+Stop the Docker containers before proceeding.
+If you have multiple CSE servers, take one out of the load balancer before stopping.

 Commands: